Wrongful Termination In Ontario: 29 Questions & Expert Answers

 Employment Law

-If you're reading this, you’ve likely just experienced the termination of your employment in Ontario and you're asking yourself "have I been wrongfully dismissed?"
-I want to acknowledge that this is a stressful situation and I’m sorry that you’re going through it.
+Before I provide any guidance, I want to acknowledge that this is a stressful situation and I’m sorry that you’re going through it.

 Key takeaways

-• ESA is the minimum, not the max: The Employment Standards Act sets a baseline.
+• ESA is the minimum, not the max.
+The Employment Standards Act sets a baseline.
 Under common law, you may be entitled to far more than the ESA minimum.

-• Don’t sign immediately: Review any severance offer with an employment lawyer before accepting.
+• Don’t sign immediately.
+Review any severance offer with an employment lawyer before accepting.
 You likely have more time than the employer’s deadline suggests.

-• Time limits exist: Generally, you have two years from your termination date to file a wrongful termination claim in court, commonly referred to as the statute of limitations.
+• Time limits exist.
+Generally, you have two years from your termination date to file a wrongful termination claim in court, commonly referred to as the statute of limitations.
 Human rights complaints have a shorter, one-year deadline.

-• Keep looking for work: You must try to mitigate your damages by job hunting, even if you plan to pursue a wrongful dismissal claim.
+• Keep looking for work.
+You must try to mitigate your damages by job hunting, even if you plan to pursue a wrongful dismissal claim.

 Wrongful termination in Ontario FAQ and answers from an employment lawyer